 Queen Mother Nana Yaa Asantewa

 In 1900, British colonial governor Frederick Hodgson called a meeting in the city of Kumasi of the Ashantehene local rulers.
 At the meeting, Hodgson stated that King Prempeh I would continue to suffer an exile from his native land and that the Ashanti people were to surrender to the British their historical, ancestral Golden Stool - a dynastic symbol of the Ashanti empire.
+At this time, Yaa Asantewaa was the Gatekeeper of the Golden Stool.
+After this meetings, it is reported that the Queen Mother Yaa Asantewaa rose and said the following:

 "Now I have seen that some of you fear to go forward to fight for our King.